 After some discussion, there was unanimous consensus among those present that the proposal is a solid basis on which to continue preparation of revision PAR for IEEE Std.
 802.

-Action Item: Roger Marks to plan another sub ad hoc meeting prior to refine the proposal and for discussion the 22 July 2021 802 restructuring ad hoc meeting
+Action Item: Roger Marks to plan another sub ad hoc meeting, prior to the 20 July 2021 802 restructuring ad hoc meeting, with the goals of discussing and refining the proposal.

 Having reached the end of the agenda, the meeting adjourned a few minutes past 17:30 ET.